Gravity0night/loot/README.md

-# PSX/Pet Simulator X loot
+# PSX/Pet Simulator X loot / #Egg counter

 	-Afk FREE(Not being kicked because of afk)
 	-Magnet (Loot everything for you just like the game pass)